 - Arguing about school districts is a waste of time.
 I rarely see the courts restrict the custodial parent from moving a school district or two away.

-- Relocating with a 50/50 parenting plan (or something close to it), is very very hard.
-To move then, requires more than the 11 factors listed in the CRA.
+- Relocating with a 50/50 parenting plan (or something close to it), was very very hard.
+To move then, required more than the 11 factors listed in the CRA.
 You have to show a substantial change in circumstances in the non-moving parent’s situation.
 The recent case is Marriage of Ruff and Worthley, 198 Wash.App.
 419, 393 P.3d 859 (2017).

-- If this is an initial fight – that is, if this is a divorce or an initial parentage case – there is really only one way to ensure the other parent cannot move the children: get a true 50/50 parenting plan.
-Look at my section on parenting plans.
+- If this is an initial fight – that is, if this is a divorce or an initial parentage case – there is really only one way to ensure the other parent cannot move the children: get a 50/50 parenting plan, and build in language stating both parents agree not to move.

 - The reasons a parent is moving count a lot.
-If Mom is moving to Florida, to move in with the boyfriend she met on the Internet last week, the court is likely to make the kids stay here.
+If Mom has primary custody, and she wants to move to Florida, to move in with the boyfriend she met on the Internet last week, the court is likely to make the kids stay here.
 If Mom has remarried, to someone in the Navy, and they are PCS’ing to San Diego, the kids are gonna go.